AleksanderCehovin/interceptor/README.md

 This is an Interceptor,  https://github.com/ssrl-px/interceptor,  fork for experimental modifications.
 The purpose is to adapt the code for Max IV,  www.maxiv.lu.se, purposes.

-It would be interesting to

-- Keep the original functionality intact
-- Modify the package for the possiblility  stand-alone installation
-- Add possibility to use Dozor spotfinding.
-The Dozor source is not completely public, but the python bindings to a compiled binary should be ok to publish.
-For evaluation purposes one could use a mockup Dozor binary to demonstrate the concept.
+In this project, only the GUI part has been isolated and adapted to present Dozor spotfinding quality metrics.
+Much has been removed from the original code, and this repository is much easier to install in a Conda environment.
+The simulator/ directory contains python scripts that can be used to feed the GUI with fake test data for standalone evaluation and debugging.

+Some notes on the code:

-- Modify the test GUI for presentation of Dozor image quality indicators.
+- GUI modified for Dozor spotfinding metrics (number of spots, quality, and resolution)
+- The update frequency of the graphics is intentionally set at 1 Hz (configurable).
+From what I undertand the ZMQ data collection loop and the GUI shares the same thread, so it is important to avoid starving the execution with excessive GUI updates.
+To improve refresh rates, probably a dual process design with a inter-process queue is a relatively simple solution.
+- If a run tab collects large amount of points, the plot will only show the last 25k points in a moving windows.
+This is configurable.
+- The hitrate and thresholding can be done on either quality or resolution metrics.
+Use the "hve (resolution)" and "hve (quality)" beamline tabs to evaluate this.
-- Test if it is feasible to forward collected spot coordinates to the ADXV viewer, https://www.scripps.edu/tainer/arvai/adxv/adxv_1.9.10/AdxvUserManual_v1.1.pdf .
-The manual describes a socket interface, which could be a way to integrate a viewer already well-known to users.
+- There is a callback function implemented triggered by clicking a point in the first subplot.
+This could be used to view image details in an external program.
+The ADXV viewer, https://www.scripps.edu/tainer/arvai/adxv/adxv_1.9.10/AdxvUserManual_v1.1.pdf , fits this use-case.
+The manual describes a socket interface, which is a way to integrate a viewer already well-known to users.

 aleksander.cehovin@maxiv.lu.se